 According to an article in Wikipedia, “an agenda is a list of meeting activities in the order in which they are taken up, beginning with the call to order and ending with the adjournment”.
 And although an agenda is an effective planning device that is typically used by business professionals to ensure maximum organization and communication on a daily basis.
 If you are not well-versed in writing an effective agenda, check out these meeting agenda samples that you can use in drafting for your meeting.
 You can also take some helpful ideas from the sample agenda templates that are found below:

-Why You Need an Agenda for Your Meeting
+Need an Agenda for Your Meeting

 No matter how great the items you are looking to discuss at your meeting, a meeting agenda can only work effectively if used properly.
 When an agenda is used correctly, it will help the meeting attendees or participants function as one team.